mpierce5/MCAngular2/README.md

    ng generate component data-dump

-8. Explain what files were created: app.component.css app.component.html
+8. Explain what files were created: data-dump.component.css data-dump.component.html
-   app.component.spec.ts
-   app.component.ts
-   app.module.ts
-   index.ts (barrel - puts all exports in a single file so they can be imported together)
+   data-dump.component.spec.ts
+   data-dump.component.ts

 9. Explain that component was added to app.module.ts as an import

-10. insert component into root component (app/app.component.html)
+10. Insert component into root component (app/app.component.html)
  -  <app-data-dump></app-data-dump>

 11. Create a new folder for interfaces (app/interfaces)